lmsace/academi/README.md

 <ul>

-<li>Please unzip the downloaded theme zip file, you will get folder 'academi'</li>
+<li>Please unzip the downloaded theme zip file, you will get a folder 'academi'</li>

-<li>Copy folder 'academi' and put into theme folder of your moodle system</li>
+<li>Copy folder 'academi' and put it into the theme folder of your Moodle system</li>

 <li>Next login as Site administrator</li>

-<li>Go to 'Site administration' -> 'Notifications' , here on 'Plugins check' page you will see the academi theme in listing.</li>
+<li>Go to 'Site administration' -> 'Notifications', here on the 'Plugins check' page, you will see the academi theme in the listing.</li>

-<li>Click the "Upgrade Moodle database now" button displayed on bottom of the page</li>
+<li>Click the "Upgrade Moodle database now" button displayed at the bottom of the page</li>

-<li>You will get success message once the theme installed successfully.</li>
+<li>You will get a success message once the theme is installed successfully.</li>

-<li>By clicking "Continue" button on success page , you will get options to change the academi theme settings.</li>
+<li>By clicking the "Continue" button on the success page, you will get options to change the academi theme settings.</li>

 <li>You can modify the settings later too :-)</li>

 </ul>

-<h3>Steps to set academi theme as default theme for your moodle system</h3>
+<h3>Steps to set academi theme as default theme for your Moodle system</h3>

 <ul>